 The Leadership and Innovation Fellowship Training (LIFT) Program in Urology at the University of California, Irvine is an intensive one-year program that provides up to two medical students with unparalleled training and experience in urologic research.
 Students will be able to participate in innovative basic science, translational, and clinical research projects throughout their fellowship year.
-To facilitate this experience, LIFT fellows are paired with mentors from the Department of Urology’s world-class team of faculty who will train the students in the clinic and operating room.
-Additionally, LIFT fellows receive focused training in leadership through the UC Irvine Department of Urology mentorship program.
-The LIFT program gives fellows the opportunity to form lasting relationships within the urology field and kick starts their own journeys in becoming innovative surgical leaders in their own right.
+To facilitate this experience, LIFT scholars are paired with mentors from the Department of Urology’s world-class team of faculty who will train the students in the clinic and operating room.
+Additionally, LIFT scholars receive focused training in leadership through the UC Irvine Department of Urology mentorship program.
+The LIFT program gives scholars the opportunity to form lasting relationships within the urology field and kick starts their own journeys in becoming innovative surgical leaders in their own right.

-LIFT fellow responsibilities include the following:
+LIFT scholar responsibilities include the following:

 - Design and submit study protocols